YoteZip/LinuxCrackingBible/Tools/Koaloader/koaloader.md

   - `wldp.dll`
   - `xinput9_1_0.dll`

 If you don't want to use CFF Explorer, you can also throw all the DLLs into the directory and see what works.
-I've had the most luck with `version.dll`, `winmm.dll`, `iphlpapi.dll`, and `winhttp.dll`. `dinput8.dll` is very commonly used in user-created mods, and it's a good target to check also.
+I've had the most luck with `version.dll`, `winmm.dll`, `iphlpapi.dll`, `winhttp.dll`, and `dinput8.dll`.

 # Configuration